Campervanning in Norway: Tips, Routes & Destinations for 2024

 Road Tolls in Norway

 There is a sophisticated and comprehensive toll system in Norway.
-You will know you’re on a toll road by the signage of a camera and wifi, but it’s safe to assume if you’re on a major main road, it will be a toll road.
+You will know you’re on a toll road by the road signs of a camera and wifi, but it’s safe to assume if you’re on a major main road, it will be a toll road.

 Now it starts to get complicated!
 The system is not straightforward but this is what you need to do in advance of touring Norway by motorhome or campervan: